dam-network/dam-network.github.io/activities-dm/rsme-2026/special-session-dm.md

   $\mathbb R^d$, we may select $k$ vectors with corresponding signs
   $\pm 1$ so that their signed sum has norm at least $c(d,n,k)$?
-The problem in dual to classical vector sum minimization and balancing questions, which have been studied for over a century.
+The problem in dual to classical vector sum minimization and balancing questions, which have been studied for over a century.<br>

   On the one hand, we will explain most of the known results regarding both exact values of $c(d,n,k)$ for small values of the parameters as